How Domain Brokers Really Work: 10 Lessons From 20+ Years in the Domain Business

 Lesson 9 — "Premium" pricing is a story, not a number

-I could justify almost any price with a valuation deck — length, keyword volume, comparable sales, extension scarcity.
-But automated appraisals routinely disagree by an order of magnitude on the same name, which should tell you how much of "premium" pricing is narrative.
-A lot of what buyers paid for was the confidence of the person quoting the number.
+A broker can justify almost any price with a valuation deck — length, keyword volume, comparable sales, extension scarcity.
+But automated appraisals routinely disagree by an order of magnitude on the same name — the exact phenomenon I break down in domain valuation explained: why that name costs $199, $1,999, or $19,999 — which should tell you how much of "premium" pricing is narrative.
+A lot of what buyers pay for is the confidence of the person quoting the number.
 Strip the story away and price the name on what it does for your business, not on the broker's framing.
 The affordable end of that logic is the whole premise behind getting a genuinely premium name for under $500.

 Lesson 10 — The best deal is the one you never had to negotiate

-After a decade, the through-line is almost embarrassingly simple: the buyers who came out ahead were the ones who avoided the game entirely.
-They picked a strong, available name, paid a fair visible price, and spent the saved weeks building instead of emailing a broker.
+After two decades in this business, the through-line is almost embarrassingly simple: the buyers who come out ahead are the ones who avoid the game entirely.
+They pick a strong, available name, pay a fair visible price, and spend the saved weeks building instead of emailing a broker.
 Negotiation is a skill worth having for the rare six-figure name that isn't for sale.
 For everything else, it's a tax on your time.

 Insider glossary: the terms brokers assume you don't know